aws-amplify/docs/docs/lib/geo/fragments/js/maps.md

 map.resize(); // forces the map to re-render
 ```

-## Add maps to html website
+## Add map to html website

-To display maps on your html website, add the following scripts to your html webpage.
+To display a map on your html website, add the following scripts to your html webpage.

 ```html
 TBD